On the Morita invariance of Categorical Enumerative Invariants: Calabi--Yau -categories

 for $n\geq 1$ and $h(\rho)(x_0)=0$.
 We claim that if $\rho \in \Omega^{2,cl}(\CC)$ we have $S(h(\rho))=\rho$, which gives the desired result.
 For this we compute

-Here, on the second and fourth equality we used anti-symmetry of $\rho$.
-On the third equality, we used closedness of $\rho$ to combine the third and fifth terms, and the second and sixth. \end{proof}
+Here, on the second equality we used anti-symmetry of $\rho$.
+Then, we use closedness of $\rho$ twice: once to combine the third and fifth terms, and then the second and sixth.
+Thus the equation above simplifies to